Energy policy of Morocco: Hydropower

 Morocco has additional renewable resources that could be developed, including the country's four perennial rivers and many dams with hydroelectric potential.
 Morocco’s installed hydropower capacity is 1,770 MW.
-In May 2005, ONE selected Temsol for a $27.6 million project to supply solar power to 37,000 rural homes by 2007.
-Similar contracts were awarded in May 2002 to a consortium led by Total Energie and in January 2004 to Apex-BP.
-Currently, only 55 percent of outlying villages have access to electricity.

 Biomass energy

 Biomass is also one of the renewable sources that the country possesses in abundance, with 12,568 GWh/year and 13,055 GWh/year potential in solid bioenergy and combination of biogas and biofuels.
 However, the country has only utilized less than 1% of this potential, due to the high cost of investment and insufficient production process knowledge.

 Nuclear energy

 Morocco has expressed interest in nuclear power for desalination and other purposes.
 In September 2001, the government signed an agreement with the United States establishing the legal basis for constructing a 2-MW research reactor.
 Morocco signed an agreement with the U.S. company General Atomics to construct the research reactor east of Rabat.

 Regional integration

 Morocco is gradually integrating its electrical grid with those of its neighbors in Africa and Europe.
 Maghreb integration has been spearheaded by the Maghreb Electricity Committee, with physical integration initiatives that began in the 1990s.
 In May 2003, Moroccan representatives met with the energy ministers from other European and Mediterranean countries to discuss the feasibility of electricity market integration.
 In December 2005, Morocco, Algeria, Tunisia and the European Union signed a funding agreement that will pay for costs related to studying the electricity market within the three countries and how they might integrate into the European electricity market.

 Tunisia, Algeria, and Moroccan networks are already connected to the European network managed by the European Network of Transmission System Operators for Electricity, which allowed these three countries to link their electricity systems to the E.U.’s single energy market and be at the heart of the dialogue within the framework of the Euro-Mediterranean Energy Partnership.